 The Tax Law imposes a franchise tax on insurance companies and premiums tax on independently procured insurance.
 The Insurance Law also imposes retaliatory taxes and other premiums taxes on certain insurance brokers.
-As discussed in more detail below, legislation enacted in 2003 and effective for tax years beginning January 1, 2003 changed the structure of the insurance tax.
+Legislation enacted in 2003 and effective for tax years beginning January 1, 2003 changed the structure of the insurance tax.